Execution and the gallows: les Fourques

 ² See in the Greffe, Dépositions des Témoins de Nicolas Rougier, beg.
 3 April 1775.
 Edith Carey quotes from the 'Blanche MS' that Rougier was executed at St Peter's in the Wood, on Sunday night, April 3 1775, and that his funeral sermon was preached by Isaac Vallet.
 [Folk Lore: Stories from the country people, Vol II.]
 More details concerning the events are given by T F Priaulx in 'La Contrée du Bourg, Forest,' Quarterly Review of the Guermnsey Society, XXIII (3), Autumn 1967, pp. 68-9.

 ³ Edith may have been misdirected in this, as the belief that it was the duty of the miller of the Moulin de l'Echelle to provide the ladder, 'échelle,' for the gallows is now thought incorrect.
-The galères, or galleys, is certainly an indicative name, but the galleys were the alternative to the death penalty from the 16th century in France.
+The galères, or galleys, bad place or situation, is certainly an indicative name.